DataDog/dd-trace-js/docs/external_tests.md

 ### Using a setup function:

-In certain cases, the integration requires building it before you can run tests on it.
+In certain cases, you will need to build the integration before you can run its tests.
 To solve this problem, you can supply your own `setup` function that will be executed before the tests are run.
 You can also use this function to move files around if necessary.

  ```javascript
 const testConfigs = [